roy86/PiMech2040/builds/README.md

 ### Loading the prebuilt UF2
 Put your Pico into FS / bootloader mode by holding down the BOOTSEL button whilst plugging it into your PC - it should now show up as a drive called RPI-RP2.
 Once you've navigated to your chosen uf2 file, you can just drag it over to the RPI-RP2 drive on the left to copy it to your Pico - simples.

+## Setting up Configuration
+Please backup any existing configuration on the SD card to you computer and start with a clean card.
+The PiMech Firmware will create new config on the first bootup for you to merge with any exiting prior to adjusting the limits of your inputs and outputs.

+# BE VERY CAREFUL ON FIRST BOOT UP.
+BE READY TO SHUT OFF POWER TO MOTORS IN THE EVENT OF OVER LIMIT SERVOS OR MOTOR RUNAWAY

 # Licence

 MIT License